shivshankardayal/Kunjika-cpp/README.md

 their earlier.
 Once the development is reasonably complete a sandbox version will be available for testing at https://10hash.com/kunjika

-Other than language change from Python to C++ and framework change from Flask to Seastar the template library had to change as well.
-I use Ctemplate(formerly known as Google template) because it is synergetic.
-DB has changed from Couchbase to Cassandra and will later change to Scylla as Scylla matures.
-I used to stores BLOBs in Couchbase itself but now I will use Hadoop as a ditributed filesystem(DFS) to store BLOBs which will put less pressure on DB and is in general better.
+Other than language change from Python to C++, framework has change from Flask to CppCMS.
+BLOBs are stored in Couchbase itself because a QA does not have lots of those and size is small.

 ### Memoir's Readme